eljost/pysisyphus/docs/diabatization.rst

     Spin densities for the first two diabatic doublet states of the dithiophene cation.

-While the adiabatic spin-densities are evenly split over both monomers (50:50), the diabatic spin-densities are each localized mainly on one fragment (87:13 split).
+While the adiabatic spin-densities are evenly distributed over both monomers (50:50), the diabatic spin-densities are each localized mainly on one fragment (87:13).

 ..
   .. [#subotnikMarcus] https://doi.org/10.1021/jp101235a